stepan-o/loopforge/docs/LOOPFORGE_AGENT_PROMPT.md

 If you’ve read this far: welcome to the Loopforge lineage.
 Now go make some beautifully messed-up robots — and log everything.

+---

+## 11. Implementation snapshot (as of commit ab6b7c5, 2025-11-15)

+This is a lightweight checkpoint so future architects can see where the code was when this prompt was last aligned.

+- Core types
+  - `AgentPerception`, `AgentActionPlan`, `AgentReflection` live in `loopforge/types.py`.
+  - They support `to_dict` / `from_dict` roundtrips and are re-exported from `loopforge.__init__` as `AgentPerception`, `AgentActionPlan`, `AgentReflection`.
+  - `AgentActionPlan` already has a `mode: Literal["guardrail", "context"]` field, defaulting to `"guardrail"`, included in the dict roundtrip.

+- Policy seam
+  - `loopforge.llm_stub` implements the Perception → Plan → dict pipeline for robots and Supervisor.
+  - Simulation still consumes legacy action **dicts**; tests (`tests/test_llm_stub_policy_pipeline.py`) assert that the public dict shape stays stable and does **not** leak new fields like `mode`.

+- Docs / roadmap
+  - `README.md` points to:
+    - `docs/LOOPFORGE_AGENT_PROMPT.md` (this file) as the canonical system prompt/design brief.
+    - `docs/ARCHITECTURE_EVOLUTION_PLAN.md` for a 10-phase roadmap.
+    - `docs/STATELOG.md` for the last known good commit + test status.

+If you land here in a future commit and the code has drifted from this snapshot, you have three options:

+1. Bring the code back toward this design (if the drift was accidental).
+2. Update this snapshot **and** the evolution plan to reflect the new reality.
+3. Explicitly deprecate parts of this prompt in a short note (“We’re changing X because Y”), so the lineage stays legible.